webmandman/boxlang-ghcr-test/README.md

 # Part One - Boxlang, Github Actions, Docker Container, Deployment with Render.com

 The deployment process allows you to commit changes to your website code on GitHub.
-The GitHub action will automatically build the container image and push it to the GitHub Container Registry.
+Then the GitHub action will automatically build the container image and push it to the GitHub Container Registry.
 Finally, an HTTP GET request to the Render.com redeploy webhook deploys the container image with the latest code changes.

 The entire process, from committing on your machine to a live deployment on Render.com, takes about **90 seconds**!